The Truth About Alcohol & Your Weight

 1. Alcohol is a hormone disrupter.

-It diminishes testosterone levels in both men and women.
-This results in a decreased ability to put on MUSCLE 💪🏻, and muscle burns fat.
+Regular alcohol consumption in ANY quantity diminishes testosterone levels, in both men and women.
+This results in a decreased ability to put on muscle 💪🏻, and muscle burns fat.
+This explains why after an extended period of abstinence, I suddenly was able to see muscle definition in places it had never been visible before!
+(I’m obsessed.)

-2. Alcohol is a neurotoxin that disrupts our brain’s ability to tell us when we are full.
+2. Alcohol (a neurotoxin) disrupts our brain’s ability to tell us when we are full.

 3. Our body prioritizes alcohol metabolism, which means everything else we eat gets put on the back burner.